kzys/blog/en/content/posts/2021/hello-fsharp.md

 After writing Go for a few years, I still like functional programming languages.
 Rust is nice, but doesn't have GC.
 There are applications where having GC is fine.

-So, a GC-ed, functional programming language that can create a self-contained binary could be a thing, I suppose.
+So, a functional programming language that can create a self-contained binary and has GC could be something I want.
+F# meets these criteria.